reactjs/React.NET/site/jekyll/tutorials/aspnetcore.md

 Server-side rendering means that your application initially renders the components on the server-side, rather than fetching data from the server and rendering using the client.
 Server-side rendering enhances the performance of your application since the user will see the initial state immediately.

 We need to make some modifications to `CommentBox` to support server-side rendering.
 Firstly, we need to accept an `initialData` prop, which will be used to set the initial state of the component, rather than doing an AJAX request.
-We also need to remove the `loadCommentsFromServer` call from `componentDidMount`, since it is no longer required.
-Also, we need to remove the `ReactDOM.render` call from the JSX file, as server-side rendering automatically outputs the correct `ReactDOM.render` call for you.
+We also need to remove the initial `loadCommentsFromServer` call from `componentDidMount`, since it is no longer required.

 ```javascript{4,31-33}
 class CommentBox extends React.Component {